-All the information that you provide will be treated in the strictest confidence and will not be seen by the child's parent/guardian.
-It will be used exclusively for research purposes and no-one, other than you, will have access to the information you provide.
+All the information that you provide is treated in the strictest confidence and will not be seen by the other parent/guardian or your child.
+It will be used exclusively for research purposes.

 Under no circumstances could anyone in Government or any government agency be able to identify information given by you.